-During 2022, the Company acquired Australian mining explorer Marlee Gold Pty Ltd, 100% holder of Padbury Gold and Ivan Well projects, as part of its growth strategy.
-The deal included the purchase of three permits with early-exploration discovering near surface gold.
+During FY22, the Company acquired Australian mining explorer Marlee Gold Pty Ltd, 100% holder of Padbury Gold and Ivan Well projects, as part of its growth strategy.
+The deal includes the purchase of three permits with early-exploration discovering near surface gold.
 The acquisition marks Black Dragon's maiden entry into Western Australia and forms part of the Company's strategic growth plans, providing Black Dragon with a quality exploration portfolio to complement its flagship Salave gold project in northern Spain.
-In August 2022, exploration commenced at Padbury Gold Project located north-west of Meekatharra in Western Australia, targeting 520 soil samples across a 15km trend.
+In August exploration commenced at Padbury Gold Project located north-west of Meekatharra in Western Australia, targeting 520 soil samples across a 15km trend.
 The initiative was the first step in Stage One of a new exploration programme targeting gold anomalies on a trend of gold occurrences previously identified in prospecting and historic stream sediment sampling.
-In May 2023 the Company mobilised an RC drilling rig to drill 10 RC holes for a total of 1,038m.
-This is the Company's maiden drill hole programme targeting an Intrusion Related Gold Structure.
-Assay results were announced in August 2023, and whilst the results did not yield a substantive economic discovery, the Company is encouraged by anomalous gold and multi-element encounters, indicative of a hydrothermal mineralizing system with the Padbury granitoids.
-The Company continues to asset the opportunity to conduct further exploration programs for Padbury together with its other exploration permits in Western Australia.